Skip to main content

 Two wheels and a lot of room for me and my dreams.

 One night, we rode down the familiar road back home.
-A man drove his autorickshaw into the middle of the road.
+A man drove his rickshaw into the middle of the road.
 So queen crashed into it.

 He told me it was my fault.

-Itokke sredhikkande ambane?
+Itokke sredhikkande?
 He said.
 You should watch were you are going young girl.

 Oh how my voice raised.